Stanko/Stanko.github.io/about.md

 Hello there.

-My name is Stanko and I'm the CTO of the [Null Object](http://null-object.com).
+My name is Stanko and I'm the principal developer at [Work & Co](https://work.co).

 I enjoy software development, especially the front end stuff.
 My focus is on the front end architecture and modern frameworks like Angular and React.